Applying the McKinsey 7S Framework to TLL and regional marketing teams.

 81qd

 Between 1989 and 2006, the most widely held monograph in the US was a business book called In Search of Excellence: Lessons from America’s Best Companies.
 Written by then–McKinsey consultants Thomas J. Peters and Robert H. Waterman, the book ushered in a radically new approach to organizational effectiveness.
-Prior to Peters and Waterman’s publication, an organization’s structure—its roles and reporting arrangement—were seen as core drivers of success.
+Prior to Peters and Waterman’s publication, an organization’s structure—its roles and reporting arrangement—was seen as the core drivers of success.
 In Search of Excellence, featuring insights from more than 40 companies, instead posited that 7 interconnected factors determined organizational effectiveness: structure, strategy, systems, shared values, skills, style, and staff.

 This framework grouped the aforementioned factors into hard elements determined by companies—structure, strategy, and systems—and soft elements driven by culture—shared values, skills, style, and staff.
 The model is based on the theory that, for an organization to operate at peak performance, these seven elements need to be aligned and mutually reinforced.